NoahSylwester/liri-node-app/README.md

 ### A command line tool for gathering information about concerts, songs, and movies.

 #### note: you'll need to run 'npm i' to install all relevant node packages before liri will work.
-You'll also need your own .env file with Spotify credentials.
+You'll also need your own .env file with Spotify credentials, and you'll need to install the CLI SoX (http://sox.sourceforge.net/) to get the speech function to work.

 ###### from the help function: